nitinsharmacs/ddd-workshop/problem-1/use-cases.md

 While Creating Order please do not use Item class but use Product class.
 Flatten out products in Item.

 Order order = new Order( List<Product> products)

+Code Problem 11:

+Calculate Total cost for the Order.
+Calculate shipping cost using weight of the Product.
+Total cost = cost of all products in order + (weightIngrams of each product \*0.1)